commercelayer/mfe-my-account/packages/my-account/README.md

 IMAGE

-The list is paginated and can be sorted based on each column piece of information:
+The list is paginated and can be sorted based on each column piece of information by clicking on the related column label:

 - subscription number (default)
 - subscription status